balena-io/debugging-masterclass/README.md

-The Target State is extremely useful for ensuring that a release is running correctly upon a device (as the `docker-compose` manifest for the release can be read from the application's 'Release' page in the Dashboard), as well as ensuring it's the commit that's expected.
+The Target State is extremely useful for ensuring that a release is running correctly upon a device (as the `docker-compose` manifest for the release can be read from the fleet's 'Release' page in the Dashboard), as well as ensuring it's the commit that's expected.

 ### 3. Device Access Responsibilities